Zoology: Classification

 Many scientists now consider the five-kingdom system outdated.
 Modern alternative classification systems generally start with the three-domain system: Archaea (originally Archaebacteria); Bacteria (originally Eubacteria); Eukaryota (including protists, fungi, plants, and animals) These domains reflect whether the cells have nuclei or not, as well as differences in the chemical composition of the cell exteriors.

 Further, each kingdom is broken down recursively until each species is separately classified.
 The order is:

 Domain; kingdom; phylum; class; order; family; genus; species.
 The scientific name of an organism is generated from its genus and species.
 For example, humans are listed as Homo sapiens.
-Homo is the genus, and sapiens the specific epithet, both of them combined make up the species name.
-When writing the scientific name of an organism, it is proper to capitalize the first letter in the genus and put all of the specific epithet in lowercase.
+Homo is the genus, and sapiens is the specific epithet; they make up the species name.
+When writing the scientific name of an organism, it is proper to capitalize the first letter of the genus and put all of the specific epithet in lowercase.
 Additionally, the entire term may be italicized or underlined.

 The dominant classification system is called the Linnaean taxonomy.
 It includes ranks and binomial nomenclature.
-The classification, taxonomy, and nomenclature of zoological organisms is administered by the International Code of Zoological Nomenclature.
+The classification, taxonomy, and nomenclature of zoological organisms are administered by the International Code of Zoological Nomenclature.
 A merging draft, BioCode, was published in 1997 in an attempt to standardize nomenclature, but has yet to be formally adopted.

 Vertebrate and invertebrate zoology

 Vertebrate zoology is the biological discipline that consists of the study of vertebrate animals, that is animals with a backbone, such as fish, amphibians, reptiles, birds and mammals.
-The various taxonomically oriented disciplines i.e.
+The various taxonomically oriented disciplines, i.e.

 mammalogy, biological anthropology, herpetology, ornithology, and ichthyology seek to identify and classify species and study the structures and mechanisms specific to those groups.
 The rest of the animal kingdom is dealt with by invertebrate zoology, a vast and very diverse group of animals that includes sponges, echinoderms, tunicates, worms, molluscs, arthropods and many other phyla, but single-celled organisms or protists are not usually included.

 Structural zoology

 Cell biology studies the structural and physiological properties of cells, including their behavior, interactions, and environment.
 This is done on both the microscopic and molecular levels for single-celled organisms such as bacteria as well as the specialized cells in multicellular organisms such as humans.
 Understanding the structure and function of cells is fundamental to all of the biological sciences.
 The similarities and differences between cell types are particularly relevant to molecular biology.

 Anatomy considers the forms of macroscopic structures such as organs and organ systems.
 It focuses on how organs and organ systems work together in the bodies of humans and other animals, in addition to how they work independently.
-Anatomy and cell biology are two studies that are closely related, and can be categorized under "structural" studies.
+Anatomy and cell biology are two studies that are closely related and can be categorized under "structural" studies.
 Comparative anatomy is the study of similarities and differences in the anatomy of different groups.
 It is closely related to evolutionary biology and phylogeny (the evolution of species).